So, as some of you know, I recently visited Ireland with my step mom and two of my sisters.

 Walking maps are available at reception and for those feeling a little more energetic there are bikes for hire and of course fly-fishing for salmon on the famous Ballynahinch River.

-There is so much to see and do without even leaving the grounds of Ballynahinch Castle.
+There is so much to see and do without ever leaving the grounds of Ballynahinch Castle.

 The hotel offers an array of activities for their guests.